 Waiting for Santa

 Nearly 100 years after Cream of Wheat published this heartwarming advertisement, kids around the world are still dreaming of gifts from Santa Claus.
 These two tots got all tuckered out waiting up for St. Nick in 1922.
-These are our favorite holiday traditions that we learned from Grandma.

 Stock Up on Soup